 The businesses that grow fastest are the ones that measure everything and allocate resources toward what actually produces results.
 Track where your leads come from, which marketing channels deliver the highest return, and what your cost per acquisition is for each source.
 Google Analytics, call tracking software, and your CRM data together paint a clear picture of what is working.

 Review your numbers monthly.
-If Google Local Service Ads are producing leads at $30 each while social media ads cost $90 per lead, shift more budget toward what performs.
-If your blog content is driving organic traffic that converts at 5%, invest in creating more of it.
+If Google Local Service Ads are producing leads at a much lower cost than social ads, shift more budget toward what performs.
+If your blog content is driving organic traffic that converts well, invest in creating more of it.
 Data-driven decisions beat guesswork every time.

 The Bottom Line